The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Our Travel Tips for your Trip to Pisa, Italy

-Now that you know the best things to do in Pisa, Italy, we have a few travel tips that will help make your trip planning easy.
+Now that you know the best things to do in Pisa, we have some advice that will hopefully help make your trip planning simple.

 Getting to Pisa

-You can travel to Pisa by plane, train, car or bus (and cruise ships to Pisa dock in the nearby town of Livorno).
+You can travel to Pisa by plane, train, car or bus.
+Additionally, cruise ships to Pisa dock in the nearby town of Livorno.

-Flights to Pisa land at the Galileo Galilei International Airport Pisa (PSA).
-Cheap flights to Pisa are available from numerous European destinations on Ryanair (check out all our advice for Finding Deals on Flights before you book!).
-To get from Pisa to the Pisa Airport, a shuttle bus runs every 5 to 8 minutes from 6am to midnight.
+If flying to Pisa, you will land at the Galileo Galilei International Airport (PSA).
+Cheap flights to Pisa are available from numerous European hubs on Ryanair or Easy Jet.
+Be sure to check out all our advice for Finding Deals on Flights before you book!
+To get from Pisa to the airport, a frequent shuttle bus runs from 6am to midnight.

 The Main Bus Station Pisa is also at the train station.
 If you’re traveling by bus to Pisa, this is where you will arrive.
 You can also pick up the E3 Bus to Lucca from Pisa here.